Oklahoma City Zoo & Botanical Garden

 Adventure awaits at the Oklahoma City Zoo & Botanical Garden.
 Featuring 1,800 animals located on 120 beautiful acres, the zoo is one of Oklahoma's top attractions.
 Renowned for outstanding exhibits that allow resident animals to enjoy their natural habitats, visitors get up-close vantage points to view all the action.
 The Oklahoma City Zoo & Botanical Garden is fully accredited by the Association of Zoos and Aquariums and the American Association of Museums.

 Sanctuary Asia is a palatial elephant habitat housing four Asian elephants.
-Guests can listen to daily presentations on these magestic animals for free.
+Guests can listen to daily presentations on these majestic animals for free.
 The Zoo's popular Cat Forest and Lion Overlook features a diverse collection of small and large cats.
 Cisitors can stand inside viewing stations and watch tigers stalk and lions sun themselves, while outdoor trails through the exhibit offer additional views.

 The Great EscApe exhibit at the zoo showcases apes including gorillas, chimpanzees and orangutans.
 Venture into the world of the great apes as you journey through a tropical rain forest and interpretive displays over the six-acre exhibit.